-If you have never seen the hit holiday movie, Elf, I have to question where you have been the past 10 years.
+If you have never seen the hit holiday movie Elf, I have to question where you have been the past ten years.
 This film, starring the quirky Will Farrell, became an instant holiday staple.
-A human raised by elves, returns to New York City to find his long lost family and spread Christmas cheer.
-Its fun, its positive, its family friendly.
+A human raised by elves returns to New York City to find his long-lost family and spread Christmas cheer.
+It’s fun, it’s positive, it’s family-friendly.
 And to be honest, it plays in our home ALL YEAR LONG.

 So imagine my excitement when I learned that a live stage production was being made.
-As an added bonus, it is currently playing at a high quality theater in our own back yard, the Marriott Theater in Lincolnshire.
+As a bonus, it is currently playing at a high-quality theater in our own backyard, the Marriott Theater in Lincolnshire.

-The heartwarming show opens with a very sassy Santa Claus, who through a few jokes, tells us the humble beginnings of Buddy the Elf.
+The heartwarming show opens with a very sassy Santa Claus, who, through a few jokes, tells us the humble beginnings of Buddy the Elf.
 After a highly energetic number performed by the happy elves, we are introduced to the star of the show, Buddy the Elf.
-The role of Buddy was perfectly cast, full of life, innocence, a great singing voice and the actor, Alex Goodrich, is definitely a Will Farrell look a like.
-The show takes us through the rest of his adventures in New York City, from working at Gimbals, to meeting his father to changing everyone’s hearts.
+The role of Buddy was perfectly cast, full of life, innocence, a great singing voice, and the actor, Alex Goodrich, is a Will Farrell look alike.
+The show takes us through the rest of his adventures in New York City, from working at Gimbals to meeting his father to changing everyone’s hearts.

-The talent of the entire cast was phenomenal. besides the obvious role of Buddy, I was really impressed with the performances of two of the actors in their roles.
+The talent of the entire cast was phenomenal.
+Besides the obvious role of Buddy, I was really impressed with the performances of two of the actors in their roles.
 The young boy who plays Micheal, Buddy’s newly found half-brother, had the musical talent of a highly experienced professional adult.
 Cam Ezell has a bright future.
-I also enjoyed the secretary of Walter Hobbs, who had a special energy that she added to the show.
-Played by the pretty as a Christmas Card, Susan Moniz.
+I also enjoyed the secretary of Walter Hobbs, who had a unique energy that she added to the show—played by the pretty as a Christmas Card, Susan Moniz.

-There are many performance times and dates through the holiday season.
-The show runs October 21-December 31.
-Get your tickets through Ticketmaster or by calling the Marriott Theater box office at: (847) 634-0200.
+There are many performance times and dates throughout the holiday season.
+The show runs from October 21-December 31, 2015.